 Any time students test in a non-school location other than where they receive their instruction, an Off-Site Test Administration Request must be submitted to the district testing coordinator.
-You can find the Off-Site Test Administration Request Form on Livebinders (keyword: off-site testing).
+You can find the Off-Site Test Administration Request Form on LiveBinders (keyword: off-site testing).
 The district and school must ensure the security of the assessment during all phases of testing.
 The test tickets, test booklets, answer documents, and scratch paper should be securely transported to and from the remote location.
 Secure materials must never be left overnight in a vehicle or off-site facility.
-Any exceptions must be approved by the Office of Assessment Logistics prior to the test.
+Any exceptions to these restrictions must be approved by the Assessment Logistics team two weeks prior to testing.